Welcome to our series on AWS concepts. Alot lies in store for you ahead. Enjoy the read.

 Once you fill in all the details necessary as per your implementation needs in all pages, the last tab will have the create tab after the review page.

-7. Once you have created the LB with one target you can add the other targets under the target group tab.
+7. Once you have created the LB with one target you can create and add the other targets under the target group tab.

 To be continued shortly …….